coh516/DMTPOET/README.md

 The DMT POET system is a linked document graph framework for managing complex business logic efficiently.

-ThIs is used for generating user intefaces and binding them to document merge rules to generate documents automatically.
+This is used for creating user intefaces and binding them to document merge rules to generate documents automatically.

 Testing
 ===